Linking MMIWG2S Report to Wet’suwet’en legal challenges

 The Wet’suwet’en argue that, in granting CGL a 5-year extension on their permit in 2019, after the Inquiry released its Final Report, the BC Environmental Assessment Office should have examined new evidence of potential harms caused by the project, contained in the Final Report.
 This is based on BC legislation and regulations governing the work of BC EAO.
 The Wet’suwet’en argue that EAO acted improperly in granting the extension because they didn’t examine new evidence of harms.

-On a recent webinar, we heard from Wet’suwet’en matriarch Lisa DeWit, who works as a senior auditor with the Canadian Department of National Defence.
+On a recent webinar, we heard from Wet’suwet’en land protector Lisa DeWit, who works as a senior auditor with the Canadian Department of National Defence.

 Here is Lisa’s statement in full, edited for clarity: